kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   can bind checkpoint and restore access per namespace with `RoleBinding`.
-- `spec.sourcePod` (name and UID) on `PodCheckpoint` is immutable after creation, preventing post-creation namespace-escape attempts and ensuring the pinned instance cannot be swapped after the object is admitted. `spec.restoreFrom` on Pod is *not* immutable: sequential re-restores from a different `PodCheckpoint` are a legitimate use case (rollback, repeated warm-start from a different snapshot).
+- `spec.sourcePod` (name and UID) on `PodCheckpoint` is immutable after creation, preventing post-creation namespace-escape attempts and ensuring the pinned instance cannot be swapped after the object is admitted. `spec.restoreFrom` can only be set when the Pod is created and is immutable, so a restore Pod cannot be pointed at a different checkpoint after admission has checked it.
+To restore from a different `PodCheckpoint` (rollback, or warm start from a newer snapshot), create a new Pod.
 - Pod-spec equality is validated against `status.checkpointedPodTemplate`, which is written by the kubelet at checkpoint time and immutable to users (see [Status and spec separation](#status-and-spec-separation)), so a user cannot forge the record being compared against.
 The API server enforces this equality